 - Provides a basis for succession planning.

-Rather than an L&D professional manually assigning content to a learner that might address a training need, a capability development plan charts content to a capability framework.
-This makes for a much for accurate and engaging learning experience, particularly when done within an LMS like Acorn.
+Rather than an L&D professional manually assigning content to a learner that might address a training need, a capability development plan maps content to a capability framework.
+This makes for a much for accurate and engaging learning experience.

 Rather, you want to contextualise content by capability.
 This makes it easier to tie job roles to learning opportunities, benchmark performance, assess competencies and prove the ROI of training—early on.

 Say you’ve got a capability called Communicate Effectively.
-You could map that to learning resources on conflict resolution, being assertive and taking accountability.
+You could map that to learning resources on conflict resolution, assertiveness and accountability.
 This saves duplication of effort on L&D’s part and ensures that every employee who needs to be competent in effective communication will learn the same principles, making performance management easier for managers down the line.